 - Cash.
 Cash is key – show the cashflow projection and how it has moved since the previous month.
 Ideally, link cashflow, profit and loss and the firm's balance sheet (though few smaller law firms manage this level of sophistication).

-- Billable hours.
+- Billable hours paid.
 Summarise not just billable hours recorded for each fee earner, but more importantly actual hours billed and payments collected.

 - Staff.
 Show the staff turnover (for each practice area, office etc) and what the trend is.